 For a heavy button which wants to droop regardless, consider an anchor button on the inside of the buttonband.
 An anchor button distributes the weight of a heavy button, and help keep it upright.
 Conversely, anchor buttons also work well on thin or delicate fabrics: they distribute the weight of the main button, take the strain and prevent ripping at the attachment-point.

 Both the main button and the anchor button are sewn at the same time, using the same thread and needle.
 The main button is shanked-- either by being a shanked button in the first place, or by sewing it on with a thread shank.
-By contrast, the anchor button is sewn on flat because it is non-functional (it does not go through a buttonhole).
+However, the anchor button is sewn on flat because it is non-functional (it does not go through a buttonhole).

 For a heavy button which wants to droop regardless, consider an anchor button on the inside of the buttonband.
 An anchor button distributes the weight of a heavy button, and help keep it upright.
 Conversely, anchor buttons also work well on thin or delicate fabrics: they distribute the weight of the main button, take the strain and prevent ripping at the attachment-point.

 Both the main button and the anchor button are sewn at the same time, using the same thread and needle.
 The main button is shanked-- either by being a shanked button in the first place, or by sewing it on with a thread shank.
-By contrast, the anchor button is sewn on flat because it is non-functional (it does not go through a buttonhole).
+However, the anchor button is sewn on flat because it is non-functional (it does not go through a buttonhole).

 Good knitting!--TK